hylang/hy/docs/language/core.rst

    False

-.. _pos?-fn:
+.. _partition-fn:

 partition
 ---------

 Usage: ``(partition n coll)``

-Chunks coll into tuples of length n.
+Chunks coll into tuples of length *n*.
 The remainder, if any, is not included.

 .. code-block:: hy

    => (list (partition 3 (range 10)))
    [(0, 1, 2), (3, 4, 5), (6, 7, 8)]

-.. _partition-fn:
+.. _pos?-fn:

 pos?
 ----